CENG501-Projects/CENG501-Spring2022/Project_Cengiz/Readme.md

 ## 3.3.
 Results

 <div style="text-align: justify">
 I have implemented a notebook file to measure the frequency density response of different setups.
 This provided a sanity check to see whether the assumption in Figure 1. was consistent with my implementation or not.
 Frequency density responses of inputs with scales 3.5 and 1.2 can be seen in Figure 4. and Figure 5. respectively.
 While the scale 3.5 fits into authors' assumption, scale 1.2 behaves differently.
 Therefore, loss calculations in the FDC might be wrong.
 Training and validation losses can be seen in Figure 6.
 While the training loss seems okay, the network performed very poorly on the validation set, FDC loss of the validation set only increased.
 The model was insufficient to generalize.
 Loss functions looks like an overfit.
 However, the model performed badly on the training set, too.
+Input, and output images of the trained model can be seen in Figure 7. and Figure 8. respectively.

 </div>